JazzyMcJazz/termai/README.md

 You can now start using the project.
 For further instructions, refer to the [usage section](#usage).

-To update to the latest version, simply use the same command.
+To update to the latest version, simply use the install command.

 # Usage